zikriyeurkmezcengiz/ai-agents-for-beginners/08-multi-agent/README.md

 **Agents specific for the refund process**:

-Below are some agents that could be involved in the refund process:
+Following there are some agents that could be involved in the refund process:

 - **Customer agent**: This agent represents the customer and is responsible for initiating the refund process.
 - **Seller agent**: This agent represents the seller and is responsible for processing the refund.